Travelling Latin America with children can be a joy, when done right – but much depends on where you land.

 5. Pata Lodge, Chile

 At family-run Pata Lodge, the Patagonian wilderness is a precious tool for learning.
-As well as cosy cabins, there’s an on-site school teaching everything from beekeeping & sheep breeding to yoga practice & astronomy workshops.
+As well as cosy cabins, there’s an on-site school teaching everything from beekeeping & sheep breeding to yoga practice and astronomy workshops.

 Guests come here to walk, fly fish, and raft and kayak the Futaleufú River.
 In the Futaleufú National Reserve, deep ravines make for excellent canyoning.
 Delve deeper into the Andean scenery on horseback or mountain bikes, spotting Huemul deer grazing peacefully among the trees.

 Young pirates can hop aboard Pata’s sailboat, which navigates through shadowy fjords and towering glaciers off the Pacific coast.
-Keep an eye on the waves; these waters shelter whales, dolphins, penguins & sea lions.
+Keep an eye on the waves; these waters shelter whales, dolphins, penguins and sea lions.

 After each action-packed day, tuck into home-cooked dinners at the organic farm-to-table restaurant.